 For additional information, related to the Labour Relations Board, please visit the website at: http://www.gov.nl.ca/lrb/

-The Board currently has one vacancy and three pending in its membership.
+The Board currently has one vacancy and three expiries in its membership.

 There is currently one vacant and one expired Vice-Chairperson (who continues to serve).
 The Vice-Chairperson has historically been a practicing lawyer resident in the Province of Newfoundland and Labrador, knowledgeable in labour and employment law and maintaining a neutral practice – i.e. neither pro- union nor pro- employer.
 The role of a Vice-Chairperson is to serve in the place of the Chairperson when he/she is in a conflict or otherwise unable to chair a panel of the board or determine a Labour Standards matter, as per Section 9 of the Labour Relations Act.
 The Vice-Chairperson shall, where directed by the Chairperson, make determinations and conduct hearings with a panel of the board and write reasons for those decisions, where appropriate.

-Pending expiries include an employer and an employee representative in November 2016.
+Expiries include an employer and an employee representative, expired in November 2016.
 Employer and Employee representatives are expected to have the skills and qualifications articulated under qualifications above.